This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Heat up a skillet (cast-iron preferred) on high heat.
-When the skillet is fully heated and hot, add the olive oil.
-Cook the potatoes, with the skin side up, first, until the potatoes turn golden brown.
+• Heat a skillet (preferably cast iron) over high heat.
+Once the skillet is fully heated, add the olive oil.
+Place the potatoes in the skillet, skin side up, and cook until they turn golden brown.

-- Turn the potatoes over and cook the skin until they turn brown.
-Push the potatoes to one side of the skillet and add the butter and garlic.
-Saute the garlic for 30 seconds.
+• Turn the potatoes over and cook the skin side until it turns brown.
+Push the potatoes to one side of the skillet, then add the butter and garlic.
+Sauté the garlic for 30 seconds.

-- Add the chicken broth, whipping cream and thyme.
-Turn the heat to low and simmer the potatoes until they are cooked through, about 10 mins.
-Turn the potatoes while simmering.
-Add salt, sugar and cayenne pepper, stir to mix well.
+• Add the chicken broth, whipping cream, and thyme.
+Turn the heat to low and simmer the potatoes until they are cooked through, about 10 minutes, turning them occasionally.
+Add salt, sugar, and cayenne pepper, stirring to mix well.
 Turn off the heat and serve immediately.

 Nutrition